docutils/docutils/docutils/docs/user/config.rst

 Configuration File Sections & Entries
 -------------------------------------

-Below are the Docutils `runtime settings`_, listed by config file section.
+Below are the Docutils runtime settings, listed by config file section.
-Sections correspond to Docutils components (module name or alias; section names are always in lowercase letters).
+Sections correspond to Docutils components (module name or alias; always in lowercase letters).

 .. important:: Any setting may be specified in any section, but only
                settings from "`active sections`_" will be used.